Shiqinan station

 Shiqinan Station (石碁南站 (Shíqínán Zhàn)) is a station of Line 3 of the Guangzhou Metro.
 It started operations on 1 November 2024, along with the rest of the eastern extension of Line 3.
-It is located at the underground of the junction of Yayun Boulevard and Zhufen Road, in Shiqi, Panyu District, Guangzhou.
+It is located at the underground of the junction of Yayun Avenue and Zhufen Road, in Shiqi, Panyu District, Guangzhou.
 The station has a middle track used for train dispatches from and withdrawals to the nearby Guangzhou New Town Depot.